prody/ProDy-website/tutorials/comd_tutorial/analyze.rst

 Collective Molecular Dynamics Analysis
 ======================================

-After running coMD simulation, the results will be prepared in the same folder named in setup section.
+After running a coMD simulation, the results will be prepared in the same folder named in the setup section.
 You need to download the following files from that folder:

 1. :file:`initial_ionized.pdb`